 - (1) If any part of the sensor harness (190) is damaged, the entire assembly must be replaced after disassembly with a new Saft component. - (2) Be sure the internal battery temperature is per Table 1003, and then test with an ohmmeter to sensor connector (240) connector sensor harness (190).
-Any erratic readings represent a failure and the entire sensor harness (190) must be replaced with new Saft component, refer to Sensor harness (190) replacement.
+Any erratic readings represent a failure and the entire sensor harness (190) must be replaced with new Saft component, refer to DISASSEMBLY and ASSEMBLY.